 Application fees vary depending on the route you take to Fellowship, with individuals from subscribing instutions benefiting from discounted fees.

 |Accredited Provision (individual from a subscribing institution)||Accredited Provision (individual from a non-subscribing institution)||Direct application to Advance HE (individual from a subscribing institution)||Direct application to Advance HE (individual from non-subscribing institution)|

 I am now very proud of the title of HEA Fellow.
 It has definitely boosted my confidence as a lecturer and has boosted the recognition of my professional career.
 My Fellowship title has also been acknowledged by several colleagues within my institution whom have kindly congratulated me!

 Being recognised for teaching makes a big difference and opens doors.
 It gets your work taken more seriously.
 Without HEA Fellowship, my job would have been so much more difficult.

-The HEA is useful because it provides a framework for career development tied to enhancing education quality.
+Advance HE is useful because it provides a framework for career development tied to enhancing education quality.
 Even those who do have strong natural teaching abilities can benefit from guidance to calibrate their teaching methods with current research on the quality-enhanced approaches.